osintitalia/Artemis/README.md

 We had loosely followed Michael Bazzell's suggestions in his book Open Source Intelligence Techniques - 7th Edition and adapted them to the needs of an analyst operating in the European scenario.

-We strongly suggest referring to the updated contents of the [Open Source Intelligence Techniques - 9th Edition](https://inteltechniques.com/book1.html) in order to improve.
+We strongly suggest referring to the updated contents of the [Open Source Intelligence Techniques - 9th Edition](https://inteltechniques.com/book1.html) to improve this virtual machine's features.

 ## INDEX